GT-ARC/opaca-core/README.md

+# OPACA: An Open, Language- and Platform-Independent API for Containerized Agents

+Copyright 2022-2023 GT-ARC & DAI-Labor, TU Berlin

+* Main Contributors: Tobias Küster and Benjamin Acar
+* Further contributions by: Oskar Kupke, Robert Strehlow

-# Prototype for JIAC++ API and Reference Implementation
+## Prototype and Reference Implementation

-This module provides a first prototype for the "JIAC++" API, as well as a reference implementation in Java and an example container.
+This module provides a first prototype for the "OPACA" API, as well as a reference implementation in Java and an example container.
+OPACA standa for "Open, Language- and Platform-Independent API for Containerized Agents".

-This is in no way meant to be final, but rather to provide a basis for further discussions and first tests in order to find out what of this makes sense etc.
+This repository includes software developed in the course of the project "Offenes Innovationslabor KI zur Förderung gemeinwohlorientierter KI-Anwendungen" (aka Go-KI, https://go-ki.org/) funded by the German Federal Ministry of Labour and Social Affairs (BMAS) under the funding reference number DKI.00.00032.21.

+## About

+The goal of OPACA is to combine multi-agent systems with microservices and container-technologies using a simple, universal API, build around a set of simple design principles and requirements:

+* Open, Standardized Interfaces
+* Being Language Agnostic
+* Modularity and Reusability
+* Self-Description
+* Dynamic Multi-Tenancy
+* Distribution

+This way, we make it easier to deploy and connect heterogeneous systems consisting of components implemented using different agent-frameworks and/or non-agent components in different languages.

+A multi-agent system in the OPACA approach consists of two types of components:

+* **Agent Containers** are containerized applications that implement the OPACA Agent Container API.
+They provide REST routes for finding out about the agents within the container, and to interact with them by of sending asynchronous messages (unicast and broadcast) and invoking synchronous actions.

+* **Runtime Platforms** are used to manage and one or more Agent Containers, deploying those in Docker or Kubernetes.
+They connect different Agent Containers while also providing basic services such as yellow pages, authentication, etc.

+Please refer to the [API docs](doc/api.md) page for more information about the different routes provided for the API and the respective requests and responses.

 ## Modules